 Note that the recipe calls for sliced lemon peel.
 Keep it in one or two big slices since it will be used for flavoring only and will need to be removed.
 If the slices are too small or numerous, it will be quite tricky to remove them.

 Warm the milk and lemon peel in a saucepan.
 Stir in semolina with a wooden spoon until the mixture is thoroughly blended and thickened.

-In a mixing bowl, beat the eggs, sugar, and vanilla until light and add to the pan, stirring over medium-low heat until it reaches a creamy custard consistency.
+In a mixing bowl, beat the eggs, sugar, and vanilla until light and add to the pan, stirring over medium-low heat until the mixture reaches a creamy custard consistency.

-Remove from heat, take out and discard lemon peel, and allow to cool completely.
+Remove from heat, take out and discard the lemon peel, and allow the mixture to cool completely.
 Stir occasionally to keep the custard from forming a skin on top.

 Preheat oven to 350F (180C).

 Lightly brush a baking pan (13 x 9 x 2 or equivalent) with butter.